 Ryan and I will be married for 20 years in May, so we know each other pretty well.
 For Valentine’s Day, I got him a bag full of candy and he got me a bag of hot sauce.
-In addition, both our cards to one another mention going on adventures together.
+In addition, both our anniversary cards mention going on adventures together.
 So yeah, we know each other well.

 On the morning of Valentine’s Day, Ryan said, “I’m taking you to tacos or pho tonight.
 You choose the place.”
-Done.
 I chose Cocina & Cantina in Loveland for two reasons.
-First, we hadn’t been there yet and secondly, it’s the second location of a Mexican restaurant in Berthoud, a place we’d eaten at a handful of times.
+First, we hadn’t been there yet and secondly, it is the second location of a Mexican restaurant that’s been in Berthoud for a long time.
+And we’ve eaten at the Berthoud restaurant a handful of times.

 We chose a corner table and I ordered a Michelada ($10) and we ordered chips and salsa, $1.50 each.
 A michelada is like a red beer albeit spicy.
 Mine was huge and there was no way for me to finish it as I would have suffered from a sodium overdose.
 It was delicious though.
 The only other place I’d had one was on the beach in Mexico.

-There are street tacos on the menu, although this may be a newer item as I don’t remember it being there.
-I’ve always gotten big smothered burritos in Berthoud or breakfast burritos from their window (a curious novelty at their Berthoud location).
+There are street tacos on the menu, although this may be a newer item as I don’t remember it being there on Berthoud’s menu.
+I’ve always gotten a big smothered burrito there or breakfast burritos from their window (a curious novelty at their Berthoud location).

-Ryan liked his seafood enchilada that came with shrimp and crab (mostly shrimp) and topped with avocados.
-He liked it enough that he said he would order next time.
-I wouldn’t get tacos again.
+Ryan liked his seafood enchilada that came with shrimp and crab (mostly shrimp), topped with avocados.
+He liked it enough that he said he would order it again.
+I wouldn’t get the tacos again.
 They weren’t exciting and the tortillas were a little limp.
 However, I would eat at Concina & Cantina again.

 They have a list of tortas I’d like to try and I already know the burritos are good.
 Plus, Ryan thought his enchilada was yummy and he’s not the easiest guy to please when it comes to food.
 With an excellent happy hour, fair prices, and friendly services, it’s a good Mexican restaurant, it just won’t be my go-to place for tacos.